+【up2024 0425 20:13】

-Landsat-8 OLI/TIRS surface reflectance products were used to calculate land surface temperature and extract river surfaces within the study area.
+Landsat-8 OLI/TIRS products were used to calculate land surface temperature and extract river surface within the study area.
 The data were obtained from the United States Geological Survey (USGS) (http://earthexplorer.usgs.gov).
 Two specific days, May 8, 2022 and August 12, 2022 were chosen to represent the normal summer day and the extremely hot day, respectively.
 The minimum air temperatures (Tmin), maximum air temperatures (Tmax), and mean air temperatures (Tmean) for these selected days are presented in Table 2.

+【up2024 0424 20:15】